Safe Weight Loss – Why Dieting FADS Are Not FAB

 2. Time to put it on, time to take it off

 Weight gain is usually a slow and gradual process, with a few hundred grams every week or so gained.
 Over time, this adds up to a considerable amount, which leads to being overweight or even obese.
-But in reversing this trend, most people, fuelled by our instant gratification society, want to lose it quickly.
+But in reversing this trend, most people, fueled by our instant gratification society, want to lose it quickly.
 When this doesn’t happen, we become discouraged and usually return to bad eating habits.
 Fad diets that promise quick (and easy) weight loss are just that: fads, which are short-term solutions to a long-term problem.

 3. You need to change the habit